YugantM/ethereum-mining-kit-for-windows/README.md

 # ethereum-mining-kit-for-windows
 just download the folder and start mining, follow the easy guide given in the README file

-copy this downlaoded folder in C drive
+extract the downloaded zip file copy folder in C drive rename it to "eth"

 if you have not created account in geth then enter following command other wise skip to next steps
 1. open command prompt, windows + R, type in "cmd",press enter